-Magento is an extremely powerful opensource eCommerce platform, which is particular geared towards larger stores with big catalogs.
+Magento is an extremely powerful open source eCommerce platform, which is particular geared towards larger stores with big catalogs.
 It offers a huge amount of functionality as standard but does require a decent server to run it – it’s very resource-heavy.
-Features such as multicurrency, taxes, discounts, shipping, languages, and payments are handled with ease.
-You can configure products, orders and invoices, the admin panel is clean and extremely functional.
+Features such as multi-currency, taxes, discounts, shipping, languages, and payments are handled with ease.
+You can configure products, orders and invoices; the Magento admin panel is clean and extremely functional.
 It powers over a quarter of a million stores around the world and is used and trusted by major brands as diverse as Helly Hansen and Burger King.
 Furthermore, their docs and knowledge base are extremely comprehensive and there are plenty of developers versed in integrating Magento, although they typically don’t come cheap.

 - Large and active developer community with tonnes of modules available for it.

-- Good for bigger stores with a lot of products.
+- One of the best solutions for bigger stores with a lot of products.